1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1954 Proof Nickel was struck exclusively at the Philadelphia Mint using specially polished dies and planchets.
 This process gives these coins deeply mirrored surfaces and frosted, cameo-style design elements.
 With a mintage of 233,300, they are readily available in lower grades but become progressively scarcer in pristine condition.

-The highest recorded auction price for a 1954 Proof Nickel is $1,550.
-This record was achieved in 2001 by a coin graded PR69, a level of preservation that approaches perfection and is exceptionally rare for this issue.
+The highest recorded auction price for a standard 1954 Proof Nickel is $1,550, achieved in 2001 by a coin graded PR69, a level of preservation that approaches perfection.
+While most examples are affordable for beginner collectors, superior-quality specimens still command meaningful premiums.

 1954 Proof Nickel Price/Grade Chart